plasmo-dev/Plasmo.jl/docs/src/documentation/quickstart.md

     ```
     This would create a new edge between nodes `n1`, `n2`, and `n3` (if one does not exist) and add the constraint to it.
 You can also use the `JuMP.@constraint` macro directly on an optigraph to generate linking constraints, but the syntax displayed here is preferred to help code readability.

+!!! warning

+    Plasmo.jl no longer supports the legacy nonlinear interface from JuMP.jl.
+Consequently, `@NLconstraint`, `@NLobjective`, and `@NLexpression` will no longer work.
+If you have code that
+    uses these macros, you will need to update to the current interface using `@constraint`, `@objective`, and `@expression`.

 ## Solve the OptiGraph and Query the Solution